Climate Action

 Furthermore, the warming of the ocean causes the water to expand, a process known as thermal expansion, which also contributes to sea level rise.

-The relationship between sea level rise and climate change is complex and multifaceted.
-Understanding this connection is crucial for predicting future sea level rise scenarios and developing strategies to mitigate its impacts.
+The relationship between sea level rise and climate change is complex.
+Understanding it is crucial for predicting future sea level rise scenarios and developing strategies to mitigate its impacts.

 As global warming continues, the rate of sea level rise is expected to accelerate, posing significant challenges for coastal regions around the world.

-Coastal flooding becomes more frequent and severe, exacerbating erosion and causing saltwater intrusion into freshwater sources, which can compromise drinking water supplies and agricultural productivity.
+As coastal flooding becomes more frequent and severe, it will exacerbate erosion and cause saltwater intrusion into freshwater sources, which can compromise drinking water supplies and agricultural productivity.
+The Forum's Water Futures: Mobilizing Multi-Stakeholder Action for Resilience white paper addresses the issue of water pollution as a result of extreme water-related events and lays out five pathways to water resilience.

-Additionally, sea level rise poses a significant threat to coastal ecosystems such as mangroves, coral reefs, and salt marshes, which provide critical habitat for numerous species.
+Additionally, sea level rise poses a significant threat to coastal ecosystems such as mangroves, coral reefs and salt marshes, which provide critical habitats for numerous species.

 Addressing these impacts requires comprehensive adaptation strategies to protect vulnerable communities and ecosystems.